thenethi/frt/README.md

-# ✨ Bus, Train & Boat Tickets Booking  ✨
+# ✨ Travel Information  ✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for knowing of the Travel details.

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.